amirgholami/ai_and_memory_wall/README.md

 # Memory Breakdown
+The table below report the breakdown of memory required to train different SOTA models throughout the years.
+These include the total memory required to store the parameters, the memory footrpint associated with the optimization algorihtm, as well as the activation/feature memory.

 | Year |         Model         | Input Resolution (Sentence length) | Batch Size | Params Memory | Optimizer Memory | Activation Memory | Total Memory |
 |------|-----------------------|------------------------------------|------------|---------------|------------------|-------------------|--------------|